adithya-s-sekhar/the-termux-project/README.md

 <b>NOTE: Update termux inbuilt packages with `pkg upgrade` before continuing to prevent OpenSSL errors or youtube-dl won't install.</b>

+<b>Sometimes python or some of it's dependencies will fail to install (bad network).
+In which case you can use the updater function to install the missing ones.</b>

 There are 3 installation methods available

 <b>A) From remote-install.sh</b>: Uses [remote-install.sh](https://github.com/adithya-s-sekhar/the-termux-project/blob/master/remote-install.sh) to get and install the scripts from this github repo.
 (Check source in linked file)